-These financial statements are prepared for Holmes Master Issuer Plc (the Company) under the Companies Act 2006.
+These financial statements are prepared for Fosse Master Issuer PLC (the Company) under the Companies Act 2006.
 The Company's financial statements have been prepared in accordance with UK-adopted international accounting standards (IAS).
 The functional and presentation currency of the Company is Pound Sterling.

-The financial statements have been prepared on a going concern basis using the historical cost convention as modified by the revaluation of financial assets and financial liabilities held at fair value through profit and loss.
-An assessment of the appropriateness of the adoption of the going concern basis of accounting is disclosed in the Directors' statement of going concern set out in the Report of the Directors.
+The financial statements have been prepared under the historical cost convention as modified by financial assets and financial liabilities held at fair value through profit or loss, and on a going concern basis as disclosed in the Directors' statement of going concern set out in the Report of the Directors.
+An assessment of the appropriateness of the adoption of the going concern basis of accounting is disclosed in the statement of going concern set out in the Report of the Directors.